Updated February 12, 2010

 In Afghanistan, women and girls are denied Internet access for a variety of cultural reasons.
 It means even educated women and girls from economically-stable families may be denied by access to the Internet for professional development, educational needs and health care information.
 Even if she has Internet access at home, she may have to wait until all of the men of the home are done with such - and is denied opportunities community Internet centers can bring (classes, mentoring and learning from peers).
 I mentor Afghan women in Kabul via the Internet, and I hear about these circumstances first hand, and I saw it first hand when I was in Kabul for six months in 2007).

-Back in August 2003, I had the pleasure of co-hosting an online discussion at TechSoup regarding Gender and the Digital Divide with Latifat Kadir, who lives in Lagos, Nigeria.
-It included a discussion regarding the barriers that keep women and girls away from computer and Internet-related classes and community technology centers (telecenters, Internet cafes, etc.).
+Back in August 2003, I had the pleasure of co-hosting an online discussion at TechSoup regarding Gender and the Digital Divide with Latifat Kadir, who lives in Lagos, Nigeria - we hosted the online discussion as online volunteers (virtual volunteering!).
+The event included a discussion regarding the barriers that keep women and girls away from computer and Internet-related classes and community technology centers (telecenters, Internet cafes, etc.).
 Latifat and other women shared their stories of cultural barriers that kept them from using public Internet access points.
 It's interesting to note that, in the years since the original discussion a few men have posted to deny there are any barriers to women using the Internet, including in developing and transitional countries.
 Obviously, much more education is needed.

-Afghanistan -- and other developing/transitional countries -- need women-only public Internet access points.
+Developing/transitional countries need women-only public Internet access points.
 Or at least women-only hours at such points.
 Women-only centers -- or centers that have women-only hours -- would need to provide:

 In many communities, it would be necessary to have local religious figures and other local male leaders to visit the center and affirm publicly that it is appropriate for women and girls to use the center unaccompanied by a male relative.
 Keeping these leaders informed about results the women-only programs are achieving is vital to maintain their support.

-I wish I was in a position to make such a program happen myself in at least Kabul.
-Until then, I'll keep collecting information that might be helpful to a person or organization interested in undertaking such venture, in Afghanistan or elsewhere.
-Here's what information I have gathered so far:
+I'll keep collecting information that might be helpful to a person or organization interested in undertaking such venture, in Afghanistan or elsewhere.
+Here's what information I gathered (if a URL no longer works, please look for the URL in archive.org):

 These programs provide examples of how such women-only centers/programs operate (I do not have any further information about these centers other than what I'm linking to below):

 This is me at the UNDP Community Technology Center (CTC) in Luxor, Egypt, with the center's manager in April 2003.
-I was on vacation, but that never stops me from dropping in on UNDP projects I come across.
-It was great to show her my UNDP business card and to then become welcomed like an old friend!
+I was on vacation, but that never stops me from dropping in on UNDP projects I find whilst on vacation.
+It was great to show her my UNDP business card and to see her face light up - I was immediately welcomed like an old friend!

 This is (was?) not a women-only center, and the manager was usually the only woman in the center; few women used the center.
 The day I visited, she was just closing for the day, and I walked around with her to shut the computers down after the patrons had left.
 Sad to say that the men leaving the center had left most of the computers on web pages with women in various stages of undress.
 It was my moment-of-realization about what women face in trying to use public Internet access points in many countries.